 When blended with milk and tea, this purple drink is a creamy and thick beverage with a slightly nutty taste.
 Many people say that taro milk tea tastes like fruity vanilla.
 It is also somewhat sweet with a smooth and refreshing finish.

-Most taro milk tea variants carry a refreshing hint of sweetness.
-However, you can always request Taiwanese bubble tea shops to adjust the sweetness level if you have a particular preference.
-Unsweetened taro milk tea still carries a signature sweetness from the taro root itself, so you’re not missing out on any flavors by keeping the sugar levels low.
+If you prefer less sweet taro tea, you can request Taiwanese bubble tea shops to adjust the sweetness level or add less sugar syrup when making it at home.
+Unsweetened taro milk tea still carries a signature sweetness from the taro root itself, so you’re not missing out on any flavors by lowering the sugar.

 Is Taro Boba Healthy?